Steady is a web dashboard for retail investors to buy shares of income-generating commercial real estate (CRE).

 CRE is a large legacy asset class that's built generational wealth for many families.
-However, it typically requires large amounts of capital, niche domain expertise, and sophisticated investing strategies, making it inaccessible to everyone but the top 1%.
+However, it requires lots of money, time & expertise, making it inaccessible to everyone but the top 1%.

 Steady opens up CRE investing to everyone outside of the top 1%.

 We qualify all properties based on their risk/return trade-off.

 Returns hinge on the sponsor's ability to operate the property and add value.
 To help you decide whether to invest, we attach an investment memo to each property explaining the sponsor's plan to generate returns.